-My start in hamradio was in 1978 at the age of 19, when I got licensed for VHF and up with callsign PE1DRB.
+My start in hamradio at the age of 19, when I got licensed for VHF and up with callsign PE1DRB.

 Shortly after that (1981) I mastered CW and upgraded to "Full License" and was issued callsign PA3BUD.